open-resources/physics_bank/content/public/010.Rotational Motion/Rotational Velocity/figure_skater/figure_skater.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Rotational Motion
       part1:
         ans1:
           value: Increasing their moment of inertia, slowing down their angular velocity.
           feedback: Great job!
 You got it!
         ans2:
           value: Decreasing their moment of inertia, slowing down their angular velocity.
           feedback: Consider if angular momentum is conserved.
         ans3:
           value: Increasing their moment of inertia, speeding up their angular velocity.
           feedback: Consider if angular momentum is conserved.
         ans4:
           value: Decreasing their moment of inertia, speeding up their angular velocity.
           feedback: Does spreading mass out from your centre of gravity increase or decrease your moment of inertia?
         ans5:
           value: Showing the judges that they are in control, boosting their confidence.
           feedback: Perhaps!
 But there is another more concrete reason.
 ---
 # {{ params.vars.title }}